20 Aug Differences between modern and traditional offices

 Traditional business vs modern business

-How the business is run can often be determined by whether the owners follow a traditional business ethos or aim for a more modern approach.
+How the business is run can often be determined by whether the owners or managing directors follow a traditional business ethos or aim for a more modern approach.
 By incorporating modern values into a business, not only is this likely to harness a modern bright office space promoting creativity and employee wellness, but it’s likely to have a flexible approach to the way of working, for example, by facilitating remote working.

 Modern businesses with Grosvenor House

-Here at Grosvenor House, we offer a variety of flexible working solutions to incorporate a modern outlook to a company.
+That’s why, here at Grosvenor House, we offer a variety of flexible working solutions to incorporate a modern outlook to a company.
 From virtual offices – comprising of three main packages – to hot desking and meeting rooms, our superb city centre location in the heart of the Jewellery Quarter is the perfect place for both professionalism and after-work leisure.